 Reliance on traditional funding tools is becoming increasingly inadequate to meet Auckland's transport investment needs.

-Continued efforts will be needed to assess options for increasing transport funding and how to spread these costs across central and local government, users and non-users, in a fair and equitable way.
+Continued efforts will be needed to assess options for increasing transport funding and how to spread these costs across central and local government, users and non-users, in a fair, sustainable and equitable way.

 Supporting strategies and plans